 This article is first in a series of articles on Preparing for a Job Interview.
-Check back in next week to read tips for questions to be prepared for in your interview!
+Check back in to read more tips for questions to be prepared for in your interview!

 On your job hunt, once you’ve managed to secure an interview, you may already feel pretty accomplished.
 After all, you’ve found a job you feel suits you, completed an application, shared your resume and cover letter, and a potential new employer is interested in speaking further with you.
 It’s a great position to be in.
 It’s also the crucial point when preparation could propel you forward into a new position or lack of preparedness could hold you back.
 To seize the position you seek, there are many ways to indicate to an employer that you are prepared for the interview – and the job.

 Prepare for a Job Interview by Conducting Company Research